 (B) will not violate the terms of IC § 24-4.7 for the duration of the Contract, even if IC §24-4.7 is preempted by federal law.

 11. Condition of Payment.
-All services provided by the Contractor under this Contract must be performed to the State’s reasonable satisfaction, as determined at the discretion of the undersigned State representative and in accordance with all applicable federal, state, local laws, ordinances, rules and regulations.
-The State shall not be required to pay for work found to be unsatisfactory, inconsistent with this Contract or performed in violation of any federal, state or local statute, ordinance, rule or regulation.
+All services provided by the Contractor under this Contract must be performed in accordance with the functional specifications or other warranted functionality called for in the Contract, as determined at the good faith discretion of the undersigned State representative and in accordance with all applicable federal, state, local laws, ordinances, rules and regulations.
+The State shall not be required to pay for work found to be outside of this standard or otherwise inconsistent with this Contract, or performed in violation of any federal, state or local statute, ordinance, rule or regulation.

 12. Confidentiality of State Information.
 The Contractor understands and agrees that data, materials, and information disclosed to the Contractor may contain confidential and protected information.
 The Contractor covenants that data, material, and information gathered, based upon or disclosed to the Contractor for the purpose of this Contract will not be disclosed to or discussed with third parties without the prior written consent of the State.